Sunday, June 4, 2017

 Test pattern: AppleWin, AppleWin NTSC, Composite and RGB.

 Displaying these images on a IIGS does not produce the same result.
 This is because the IIGS does a conversion to RGB (and then again to composite if using the composite port).
-This results in a different colour pallet.
+This results in a different colour palette.
 The RGB image is sharper than composite so the blending effect of dithering is not as pronounced.
 Also the conversion process changes the colour relationship.
 Check out the difference between a test pattern for a composite machine compared to the IIGS.
 There are instances here that when certain blocks are brought together you get this long red run. ie 0001 0000 1000 turns the middle block red.
 When I first saw this I thought my IIGS was faulty but I have since tested several IIGSs and a Video Overlay Card and they all produce this same result.
 I have not seen this behaviour reproduced on any of the IIGS emulators that I have tried.
-To generate nice looking DHGR on the IIGS requires a different colour pallet and a different colour relationship model.
+To generate nice looking DHGR on the IIGS requires a different colour palette and a different colour relationship model.
 Since the IIGS has different video modes that can impress I did not spend any time trying to optimise any DHGR content for it.

 Box art in DHGR.